Would You Trust A Robot With Your Wealth Management?

-Fully automated robo-advisors may be a while off.
+Fully automated Robo-advisors may be a while off.
 Nevertheless, it’s clear that wealth managers aren’t connecting with millennials in their native language: digital.
 SalesForce found that improving digital capabilities is the central goal for wealth managers in preparation for the next generation of millionaires.
-The boat is still yet to set sail, but fast preparing to leaving port.
+The boat is still yet to set sail, but fast preparing to leave port.

 Our mission at Floww is to improve the transparency and accessibility of the funding process between startups and investing parties.

 Floww’s platform provides tools for digital communication optimising deal flow, allowing frictionless opportunities for VCs to discover viable investments.
 Raw industry data insights improve transparency on Floww so that no skeletons can be hidden in the closet.